pAplakidis/CILv3D/README.md

 # RCILv3D

 The official implementation of the RCILv3D model (Sim-to-Real Autonomous Driving with Noise-Regularized Learning).
+To run the code, it is recommended to install `python 3.11` or `python 3.12`.

 ## Setup